hangoutsbot/hangoutsbot/README.md

   * some bot commands are admin-only
 * custom interactions (usage and accessibility varies by plugin)

-**Without any plugins**, the bot still supports some basic command:
+The base bot supports some basic command even without any plugins loaded.
+  Here is a partial list:

 `/bot help`
 * Bot lists all supported commands in a private message with the user